 - A macroeconomic factor is a phenomenon, pattern, or condition that emanates from, or relates to, a large aspect of an economy rather than to a particular population.

-- Inflation, gross national product (GDP), national income, and unemployment levels are examples of macroeconomic factors.
+- Inflation, gross domestic product (GDP), national income, and unemployment levels are examples of macroeconomic factors.